MoSBanapple/dztestmultiplayer/README.md

 # dztestmultiplayer

-A simple online multiplayer browser game.
+A simple online multiplayer browser game in which players shoot at each other.
 Can be played at https://dztestmultiplayer.herokuapp.com/.